 Due to an indiscretion that has not yet been fully clarified, parts of the text reached the press before the premiere.
 Bernhard's sweeping attack against Austrian fascism, catholicism, and socialism led to the greatest cultural scandal of the Second Republic.
 At the premiere, the author was both acclaimed and booed.

-This most spectacular drama by Bernhard is now being documented in its genesis.
-Based on the first edition of the piece, published in 1988 in the Suhrkamp library (BS 997), this edition plan provides for the reproduction of all text levels preserved in the estate, which will be presented with diplomatic transcriptions.
+This most spectacular drama by Bernhard has now been documented in its genesis.
+Based on the first edition of the piece, published in 1988 in the Suhrkamp library (BS 997), this new edition provides for the reproduction of all text levels preserved in the estate, which are presented with diplomatic transcriptions.
 In this way, Bernhard's stylistic processes in particular can be traced.
 Based on the model of the edition of “Wittgenstein's Neffe” (wn.ace.oeaw.ac.at), the text is made accessible through comments and registers.
-The most important sources (press reports, reviews, secondary literature) are cited to illustrate the extremely broad reception history.
-The aim of the project is to present Bernhard's linguistically developed provocative power and its public consequences against a contemporary historical background.
+The most important sources (press reports, reviews, secondary literature) are cited to illustrate the extremely broad reception history which is displayed with bibliographical data and visualised in an interactive timeline.
+The aim of the project was to present Bernhard's linguistically developed provocative power and its public consequences against a contemporary historical background.

 1 December 2021 – 31 December 2023